turnto/magento2-turnto-socialcommerce/README.md

 Note: This is an advanced configuration option and should only be configured by a developer.

 If you'd to customize the `turnToConfig` JS object that gets output whenever TurnTo is used on the frontend, you can do so by adding a JS object to the **STORES > Configuration > TURNTO SOCIAL COMMERCE > Configuration > Custom Configuration** field.
 You must enter a valid JS object into this field, as the contents of the JS object that you enter will get __merged__ with the contents of the existing `turnToConfig` object.
+[Event Callbacks](https://turnto.zendesk.com/hc/en-us/articles/207957286-Event-Callbacks-4-3) are one example of what you might want to add to this config field.
 Here is an example of a valid value that could be added to the **Custom Configuration** field:

 ```
 {